Home Buyer's Guide

 - Car loan information

-Documenting Your Home Purchase for Tax Purposes
+Documenting Your Home Purchase

 In most cases, homeowners are allowed to deduct all home mortgage interest paid on a loan made to secure a main home or second home.
 The mortgage must be a secured debt financed by a mortgage or deed of trust on that property.
 The taxpayer must be legally liable for the loan, and file Form 1040, U.S. Individual Income Tax Return, along with Schedule A, Itemized Deductions.